Pan Seared Lamb Chops

 A cast-iron skillet is the best skillet for making pan-seared lamb chops because it creates a nice crust on the meat and makes for an even distribution of heat.
 I used a 12-inch cast-iron skillet for this recipe.

-Yes, it is essential to season lamb with salt and pepper before searing.
+Yes, seasoning lamb with salt and pepper before searing is essential.

 It’s simple.
 Avoid overcooking or undercooking the lamb.
 See the lamb cooking guide above.